petirico/crypto-geo-latency/README.md

+# CEX/DEX Latency measurement with centralization
-# Vultr Multi-Region Latency Tester
+# Vultr Multi-Region Latency : Orchestration > Deploy > Tester > Aggregator

 Measure HTTP latency to popular CEX/DEX endpoints while provisioning short‑lived Vultr instances across multiple regions.
 The script runs for a selected duration (0 = single pass from each region, 1, 5, 15, or 60 minutes), aggregates results, estimates costs, and prompts to destroy instances (auto‑destroys after 30s if no answer) to avoid unnecessary charges.